t0m4s79/DREFleet/README.md

 ## 🗂️ Entity Relationship Diagram
 Below is the most up-to-date entity relationship diagram for this project:

-# Updated Entity Relationship Diagram
+### Updated Entity Relationship Diagram
 ![Diagrama Relações](https://github.com/user-attachments/assets/ce139e38-8614-4a6f-a0e8-44670f6f3e79)

 ---

 ## ✨ Features
 Highlighting the key features of this fleet management system:
-- Driver and Vehicle Management: Track and manage driver and vehicle information.
+- **Driver and Vehicle Management:** Track and manage driver and vehicle information.
-- Interactive Maps: Plan and optimize routes using Leaflet.js and OSRM.
+- **Interactive Maps:** Plan and optimize routes using Leaflet.js and OSRM.
-- Dynamic DataTables: Present data with custom columns and filters using MUI DataGrid.
+- **Dynamic DataTables:** Present data with custom columns and filters using MUI DataGrid.
-- Real-Time Updates: Keep dashboards in sync with backend data changes.
-- Drag-and-Drop: Rearrange lists and orders interactively.
+- **Drag-and-Drop:** Rearrange lists and orders interactively.

 ---